Bira/octopus-carnival/_posts/2022-11-27-abyssal-plague-demon.md

 The entry here is very vague and avoids naming names, probably out of a fear of spoiling the event's plot.
 There's a demon lord who escaped into our universe from another one he destroyed.
-He was stopped by "the heroes of the age" and imprisoned, but recently one of his exarchs managed to escape either it or the demon lord himself "found a vessel in the world".
+He was stopped by "the heroes of the age" and imprisoned, but recently one of his exarchs managed to escape and it "found a vessel in the world".
 This entity is responsible for spreading the Abyssal Plague, a disease that covers its victim's bodies in growths of alien crystal and either kills them or transforms them into Abyssal Plague Demons.

 With a decade of hindsight, I can give you those spoilers: the "demon lord" is actually Tharizdun and the thing that came from a another universe that was destroyed by demons is the Shard of Evil that he used to make the Abyss.
-In the novels, one of his worshippers manages to pierce the walls of Tharizdun's prison with a shard of the Living Gate (an entity described in the [Shardmind][5] post for the MM3), freeing one of his exarchs.
+In the novels, one of his worshipers manages to pierce the walls of Tharizdun's prison with a shard of the Living Gate (an entity described in the [Shardmind][5] post for the MM3), freeing one of his exarchs.
 This exarch is an entity known as the Voidharrow and it is the thing responsible for spreading the Abyssal Plague.